 - Examine the suspension components and replace the worn-out parts with new ones

 - Inspect the PCV system for any leaks

 - Replace the spark plugs

 - Clean the fuel pump and see if the fuel injectors are clogged

 - Replace all the fluids in your Toyota Rav4

-- Have it detailed, it will remove the dirt from those crevices that might start rusting if the dirt is not removed.
-Plus, you will have a fresh looking Toyota Rav4 ready to go on a cuirse.
+- Having it detailed will remove the dirt from those crevices that might start rusting if the dirt is not removed.
+Plus, you will have a fresh-looking Toyota Rav4 ready to go on a cruise.

 Hi!
 My name is Stefan, I’m the owner and lead writer at TheDriverAdviser.com.